-Under the Proposed Action for the reuse of Griffiss AFB developed by the Griffiss Local Development Corporation (GLDC), the SAR/HF49A area has been designated as vacant land (development reserve).
-Since 1996, Oneida Indian Nation Police have been using the SAR for limited firearms training on an approximate once every six months schedule, firing less than 6,000 rounds of environmentally safe bullets per year.
-Since the existing SAR backstop berm borders the site in the direction or line of fire, future use of the SAR/HF49A area will likely be vacant property, tied to usage of the SAR as a limited use small arms firing range.
-There is no anticipated groundwater use due to local municipal water supply, however NYSDEC default groundwater classification is Class GA.
+Under the Proposed Action for the reuse of Griffiss AFB developed by the Griffiss Local Development Corporation (GLDC), the SAR area has been designated as vacant land (development reserve).
+Since 1996, Oneida Indian Nation Police have been using the SAR for limited firearms training approximately once every six months, firing less than 6,000 rounds of environmentally safe bullets per year.
+Since the existing SAR backstop berm borders the SAR in the direction or line of fire, future use of the SAR area will likely be vacant property, tied to usage of the SAR as a limited use small arms firing range.
+There is no anticipated groundwater use because of local municipal water service, however NYS default groundwater classification is Class GA.
 Class GA represents groundwater effluent limitations that are in regulation (6 NYCRR 703.6).